PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 >
 > A resolver that supports aggressive use of NSEC and NSEC3 SHOULD reduce the TTL of NSEC and NSEC3 records to match the SOA.MINIMUM field in the authority section of a negative response, if SOA.MINIMUM is smaller.

-But the NSEC(3) RRs should, per RFC4034, already be at the MINIMUM TTL, which means this advice would never actually change the TTL used for the NSEC(3) RRs.
+But the NSEC and NSEC3 RRs should, according to RFC4034 and RFC5155, already be at the value of the MINIMUM field in the SOA.
+Thus, the advice from RFC8198 would not actually change the TTL used for the NSEC and NSEC3 RRs for authoritative servers that follow the RFCs.

 As a theoretical exercise, consider a TLD named `.example` with a SOA record like this:

 `example.
 900 IN  SOA primary.example. hostmaster.example.
 1 1800 900 604800 86400`

 The SOA record has a 900 second TTL, and a 86400 MINIMUM TTL.
-Negative responses from this zone have a 900 second TTL, but the NSEC(3) records in those negative responses have a 86400 TTL.
+Negative responses from this zone have a 900 second TTL, but the NSEC or NSEC3 records in those negative responses have a 86400 TTL.
-If a resolver were to use those NSEC(3)s aggressively, they would be considered valid for a day, instead of the intended 15 minutes.
+If a resolver were to use those NSEC or NSEC3 records aggressively, they would be considered valid for a day, instead of the intended 15 minutes.

 # Conventions and Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [@!RFC2119] [@RFC8174] when, and only when, they appear in all capitals, as shown here.

-# NSEC(3) TTL changes
+# NSEC and NSEC3 TTL changes

 ## Updates to RFC4034